ecuacion-jp/ecuacion-lib/ecuacion-lib-core/README.md

 ## What is it?

-`ecuacion-lib-core` provides utilities for jakarta bean-validation.
+`ecuacion-lib-core` provides utilities for jakarta Bean Validation.
-It also provides some utilities used for other modules.
+It also provides some utilities used by other ecuacion modules.
 This is the base library which is used by other ecuacion apps and libraries.

 ## System Requirements

 - JDK 21 or above.

-## dependent external libraries
+## Dependent External Libraries

+### Automatically Loaded Libraries

-- `apache-commons-lang`
+- `org.apache.commons:commons-lang3`
-- `apache-commons-exec` (@Deprecated.
+- `org.apache.commons:commons-exec` (@Deprecated.
 It will be removed in the future release)

+### Manual Load Needed Libraries

+- `jakarta.validation:jakarta.validation-api`
+- `jakarta.annotation:jakarta.annotation-api`
+- `jakarta.mail:jakarta.mail-api`
+- `org.hibernate.validator:hibernate-validator`
+- `org.glassfish:jakarta.el`
+- `org.slf4j:slf4j-api`

+### dependent ecuacion libraries (Automatically Loaded)

+- `ecuacion-lib-core`

 ## Documentation